If you’ve never flown on a plane before and have only done road trips, thinking about it can be both exciting and nervewracking.

 When you’re exiting the plane into the airport, the next steps will be to figure out how you’re getting home or to your hotel or friend’s house.

-And if your phone did run out of battery in flight, you’re going to be thankful you’ve written down either your friends phone number or the instructions on how to take public transportation to get where you needed to go.
+And if your phone did run out of battery during the flight, you’re going to be thankful you’ve written down either your friends phone number or the instructions on how to take public transportation to get where you needed to go.

 Get the All-American Travel Secrets!